-Financial liabilities of the Trusts comprise trade and other payables, distributions payable and collateral and margin accounts.
+Financial liabilities of the Trusts comprise trade and other payables, distributions payable, collateral and margin accounts and net assets attributable to unitholders.
 Trade and other payables, distributions payable and collateral and margin accounts have no contractual maturities but are typically settled within 30 days.